hackclub/hackclub/workshops/pcb_level_1/README.md

 ## Core (Microcontroller)

 First, we place the heart of our system, the ATmega328P-AU, in a TQFP package.
+This is NOT the ATmega328PB, which is not backwards compatible with the ATmega328P.

 ### Power